adnanebrahimi/blog/cl24cgvk1013nopnv6gys29mv.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650260276104/RC0jDps12.png)

 Now, we check what will happen when the bot is coming to the site.
-In order to do that, we open network conditions in Inspect Element > Newrok > Network Conditions
+To do that, we open network conditions in Inspect Element > Newrok > Network Conditions.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650260685188/ELjAe2FzL.png)

-Select the Googlebot and reload the page:
+Select the Googlebot and reload the page.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650260772992/Ol2-fYu4H.png)
 to check it by `view on the source` we to open it and again check it with the default user agent and the Googlebot

-With the default user agent we will see our application run on CSR:
+With the default user agent, we will see our application run on CSR.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650261412055/OF0iuA_zf.png)

-And with the user-agent as the Googlebot, we will see the application in SSR:
+And with the user-agent as the Googlebot, we will see the application in SSR.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650261486626/sXnbDwJeu.png)